wp-plugins/links-auditor/readme.txt

 == Screenshots ==
 1. Add your section, title, old links, new links.

-2. Copy your 301 redirects and paste into your .htaccess file for your wordpress site.
+2. (Optional) Copy your 301 redirects and paste into your .htaccess file for your wordpress site.